Teaching AI Interactively: An Experience Report in Higher Education: What We Found

-Finally, one of the biggest takeaways for students was their \textit{Increased Confidence}.
 Students tackled many challenging concepts: formulas with lots of variables, plenty of math operations, learning to code in Python for the first time, and demystifying black-box AI methods like neural nets.
 Breaking each concept down into manageable pieces through the unplugged simulations and guided programming labs made the content accessible with an easy entry point, so students could see that AI methods are attainable (\textit{``And I guess like how, I don't want to say how simple it is because it really isn't that simple, but it's a lot less scary than I thought it was.''}).
 Discussing, using, and coding AI every day in class helped students build their confidence as an AI engineer, especially those that had attempted and dropped this class in a prior semester.
 Students attitudes shifted, from thinking AI is inaccessible and complicated to visualizing themselves as AI engineers one day (\textit{``[I used to say] `I don't think I would ever become a engineer in this.
 I don't think I have the skill set.
 I don't think this is ever doable'.
 And it got pulled down the earth really quickly and I realized that I want to do it now.''}).

-By engaging daily with challenging concepts in a supportive, hands-on environment, students gained confidence in both their technical abilities and their capacity to learn difficult material.
+The safe, supportive classroom environment and tangible sense of progress students described likely indicate why attendance was significantly higher in the redesigned course.
+Students found value in showing up because each session offered something they could not replicate on their own.
+Of particular interest is the finding that students rated assignments as better measures of their knowledge despite the assignments being identical across semesters.
+Students remarked that the in-class coding labs helped them prepare to tackle the more involved summative coding projects.
+Paired with the interviews, we speculate that because students were more engaged and felt the challenge was manageable, that they were more willing to see the assignments as an accurate reflection of their progress.